LuisThiamNye/roam-parser/README.md

 Roam Research is a revolution in information technology.
 Although, its current parser for Roam is not great, and it can sometimes be quirky.
 Thus, I have set out to create an improved parser, based on ClojureScript, that addresses the problems of the current implementation in Roam.

-Unlike most markdown, Roam's language can include notation of complex, recursive data structures, like code — yet it must tolerate the vague and context-depenent nature of standard markdown.
+Unlike most markdown, Roam's language can include notation of complex, recursive data structures, like code — yet it must tolerate the vague and context-dependent nature of standard markdown.

 Therefore, this parser aims to provide desired parsing results and allow the user to express a variety of meanings that are currently not possible.
 For example, you currently cannot make an alias bold (`**[x](y)**`), or have an image inside of an alias (`[![alt-text](image-url)](alias-url)`).